Refresh

 4. Did you have a target market in mind?
 If so, what was it?
 Did you decide to concentrate on the whole market or a slice of it?
 Has that market changed since then?

 Andrea Loubier: We focused on Windows + Email Productivity and we focused on the broad market within that scope for Mailbird.
 Technology is always changing, and yes with Email I've seen so many new things that have been tried.
 Some do great, some fail.
 Now the next big thing is artificial intelligence and unification alongside customized experiences.
+According to Forrester's latest email technology report, AI-powered email management features are expected to be adopted by over 60% of business users by 2025.
 This is what we are constantly testing with Mailbird, which makes it very exciting!
+In my analysis of market evolution, I've observed that the demand for Windows email clients has actually grown as remote work expanded, despite predictions that web-based solutions would dominate entirely.

 5. How do you define the term MVP?

 Andrea Loubier: It does the most basic function possible, without the bells and whistles of fancy design or smart features.
 For Mailbird our MVP was the ugliest, old school, basic email client that did nothing but send emails.
 It didn't even have a contact manager.
-Today, Mailbird has transformed into an incredible piece of software, and yes I am bias, but to see the transformation from 2011 to today…I am so excited about what we are capable of doing for people around the world when it comes to unifying email and apps to help them manage their work and life easily.
+According to Gartner's MVP methodology research, successful software MVPs focus on core functionality that solves a specific user pain point, allowing for rapid market validation and user feedback collection.
+Today, Mailbird has transformed into an incredible piece of software, and yes I am biased, but to see the transformation from 2011 to today...I am so excited about what we are capable of doing for people around the world when it comes to unifying email and apps to help them manage their work and life easily.
+During my experience developing our MVP, I learned that stripping away non-essential features actually helped us identify the core value proposition that users truly needed.

 6. How did you decide what features were going to comprise your MVP?
 Whose decision was that?

-Andrea Loubier: We bench marked against other email client companies to see what the core basics of email were required.
+Andrea Loubier: We benchmarked against other email client companies to see what the core basics of email were required.
 We discussed these together as a team, got feedback, iterated until we had a strong foundation for the MVP to build upon with the more fancy, innovative features down the line.
+Research from Forrester indicates that collaborative feature prioritization among founding teams reduces development waste by up to 40% compared to single-decision-maker approaches.
+In my experience leading this process, we used a simple matrix: essential email functions (send, receive, organize) versus nice-to-have features (themes, advanced filtering).
+The collaborative approach ensured we didn't miss critical functionality while avoiding feature creep that could delay our launch.

 7. Can you describe what you went through to create the technical environment necessary to start development?